 Do institutions need to utilize an online media platform such as Acceptd or Slate to be part of this initiative?

 No. Participation is voluntary and not dependent on affiliation with any organization.
 The Musical Theater Common Prescreen is not a centralized online platform.
 Instead it is a set of guidelines applied to a program’s existing application process.
-Each individual institution will continue to receive applications and digital media in the way they always have.
-Wherever their guidelines are listed, schools should state that they are a participant in the Musical Theater Common Prescreen and list the options they have chosen.
+Each individual institution will continue to receive applications and digital media.
+Wherever guidelines are listed, schools should state that they are a participant in the Musical Theater Common Prescreen and list the options they have chosen.

-If a program does not use a digital prescreening process, how can they be involved?
+If a program does not use a digital prescreening process, can they be involved?

 Any program may utilize the criteria for any number of screening opportunities including digital audition submissions and live auditions.
 Heads of Department should contact Stephen Agosto at Paper Mill Playhouse (SAgosto@PaperMill.org) so their name can be added to the master list for press and distribution and to identify how their program will be using the guidelines.